 Find a hobby that you have always been interested in but never had the opportunity to do.
-It’s great to have a hobby as it is a good distraction, a way to unwind and process emotions.
+It’s great to have a hobby, as it is a good distraction and a way to unwind and process emotions.

-Remember that after a divorce you are vulnerable and you are not used to the dating world, so take things slowly.
+After a divorce, you are vulnerable and not used to the dating world, so take things slowly.

 If you spend too much time with your new partner, you run the risk of getting sucked into their problems or being too wrapped up in the relationship to see any conflicting differences.